Hijack the Seas: Tsunami

 Well, except for one thing.
 Because I hadn’t gotten into this mess on my own.
 Pythias could go back in time but not forward, as the future didn’t exist yet, so how could you shift to something that wasn’t there?

 You couldn’t, or at least, that was what I’d always been taught.
 But somebody had done it.
-Worst of all, it wasn’t even a rogue Pythian acolyte or a crazy mage, both of which I’d fought before.
+Worst of all that somebody wasn’t even a rogue Pythian acolyte or a crazy mage, both of which I’d fought before.

 It was a vampire.
 To be more precise, it was the vampire, the bastard who had ruined my childhood, killed my parents, and now trashed my future.
 The one who was owed.